Spain holds a special place in my heart, as I used to live in Andalucia and travelled around some of the nicest places in Spain while I was there.

 By Erin & Ryan from downbubble

-However, remains a popular destination for intra-national Spanish tourists due to its 83 sandy beaches with kitesurfing and snorkelling; alfresco restaurants beachside, parkside and square-side serving up fresh local seafood, tapas and wine; and some incredible history and monuments including endless warrens of medieval old-town streets, the second-largest Roman Theatre ruins in the world and a castle in the sea!
+However, it remains a popular destination for intra-national Spanish tourists due to its 83 sandy beaches with kitesurfing and snorkelling; beachside alfresco restaurants serving up fresh local seafood, tapas and wine; and some incredible history and monuments including endless warrens of medieval old-town streets, the second-largest Roman Theatre ruins in the world and a castle in the sea!

 If you love history, beaches, eating/drinking and just generally relaxing then take a train just 45 minutes from Seville and don’t leave this incredible gem off your next Spain itinerary!

 Spain is one of the most beautiful countries in the world and when I asked locals where I should visit they had one answer – Toledo.